-I have been getting a few personal messages on Facebook about where I purchased my polka dot Christmas decorations from!!
-I didn’t purchase them from anywhere!!!
-I made them from bits and pieces that I already had hanging around in my Craft Room looking at me wanting me to do something with them!!
+I have been getting a few personal messages on Facebook about where I purchased my polka dot Christmas decorations from!
+They are made from bits and pieces that were hanging around in my Craft Room looking at me wanting me to do something with them!!
 So I thought that I would share with you how easy it is to make these cute Easy Polka Dot Christmas Decorations for your own tree or any decorating this Christmas.

 Easy Polka Dot Christmas Decorations